 Holy Doors are a central symbol in Catholic Jubilees, representing the passage from sin to grace, a new beginning, and a deeper encounter with Christ.

-Unlike previous Jubilees where many churches had Holy Doors, Pope Francis has decided to return to the tradition of having Holy Doors only at the Vatican and Rome.
+Unlike previous Jubilees, in which many churches had Holy Doors, Pope Francis has decided to return to the tradition of having Holy Doors only at the Vatican and in Rome.
 However, bishops worldwide are encouraged to designate their cathedrals or other significant churches as special pilgrimage sites.

 The Holy Door at St. Peter’s Basilica will be opened on Christmas Eve this 2024 and will be the last to close during the feast of the Epiphany in 2026, marking the end of the holy year.